forcedotcom/LWC-Mobile-Samples/MobileDashboard/README.md

 # Set Up the Mobile Dashboard Lightning Web Component (LWC)
 Let your mobile workers easily see an overview of their data.
 For example, show a dashboard that lets workers know where they stand with the company’s KPIs.
 That way, they always know what they need to work on.

+**Note:** Mobile Dashboard LWC is an open-source component and is not supported by Salesforce Support.

 1. Enable access to LWCs.
 See [Define a Permission Set for Your Org](https://developer.salesforce.com/docs/atlas.en-us.mobile_offline.meta/mobile_offline/quickstart_lwc_action_org_setup.htm#quickstart_lwc_action_org_setup_create_permset).
 2. Enable the permission set.
 	1. From Setup, in the Quick Find box, enter `Users`, and then select **Users**.